Dear evolutionist friend.

 The truth is that 76% of Christians do not think that evolution is a big deal while 50% of non-Christians do.
 This does not mean that 76% of Christianity is complacent.
-It means they are rather focused on the Creator than the mechanics of creation.
+It means they focus on the Creator rather than the mechanics of creation.

 The reality is that for 5 out of 10 non-believers, evolution is a gate-keeper preventing them from believing.
 Someone once told me that they could not become a Christian because they believed in evolution.